-The Atkins diet, which was developed in the 1960s, is the classic low-carbohydrate diet par excellence.
+Developed in the 1960s, the Atkins diet is the classic low-carbohydrate diet.

 But this is precisely where its weaknesses lie.
-Since nobody knew that protein also strongly stimulates insulin until the 1990s, people started to replace carbohydrates with lean protein (Nuttall et al. 19919).
+Since nobody knew that protein strongly stimulates insulin until the 1990s, people started replacing carbohydrates with lean protein (Nuttall et al. 19919).

 For this reason, classic low-carbohydrate diets such as the Atkins diet are not nearly as effective at losing weight as intermittent fasting.

-In contrast, pure fats such as extra virgin olive oil cause virtually no insulin response at all.
+In contrast, pure fats such as extra virgin olive oil cause virtually no insulin response.

-Above all, lean protein can lead to strong insulin reactions without the protective effect of fat.
-Unfortunately, due to fat’s medial demonization, we have begun to remove fats from natural foods.
+Above all, lean protein can lead to solid insulin reactions without the protective effect of fat.
+Unfortunately, due to fat’s medical demonization, we have begun to remove fats from natural foods.